techwithtwin/techwithtwin/README.md

 - 🌱 I’m currently learning: **Express, PHP and Go**

-- 🎥 I’m building next and react applications.
+- 🎥 I’m building next and spring boot applications.

 - 🤝 I’m looking for open-source projects to work on